Being happy can be easier than you think

 In other words, stop denying or hiding your feelings.
 A lot of us go around pretending we’re okay when we’re actually dying or crying inside.
 Don’t think if you pretend you’re all right you’ll be all right.
 Brain activity is working against you when suppress or deny your emotions.
 When you put your fears, anger, worries, and resentments into words, however, whatever hurts loses some of its impact.
 I’m mad, sad, and scared.
 Saying it in just one or two words allows you to recognize your emotions and neutralize them.
 It’s a boost to your brain, and you’ll feel happier.

 Say you’re going through stress about something and can’t stop thinking about it.
 Hate my job, and need a vacation.
 Must finish all those projects.
 How am I going to make more money?
 Worrying activates your brain in a negative way that makes you unhappy.
 Surprisingly, just making a decision will break the cycle and make you happy.
 I’m leaving on that vacation in April.
 I’ll start looking for a job and see if something comes up.
 I’ll do some extra work to get overtime.
 This is a shift from endless worry that tricks your mind into thinking it’s productive to soothing your brain by taking a real mental action.

 - Connect and Touch

-Feeling isolated, unloved, rejected are about as painful as emotions get.
-And these feelings of aloneness can be activated so many ways and replayed in an endless feedback loop of misery.
+Feeling isolated, unloved, and rejected are about as painful as emotions get.
+And these feelings of aloneness can be activated in so many ways and replayed in an endless feedback loop of misery.
 People say that connection is the opposite of addiction.
-Connection can happen in just as many ways.
-Reaching out to someone else who’s sad and lonely, talking to someone, holding hands, hugging friends and being hugged in return.
-These are ways to short circuit misery and create a new feedback loop of happiness.
+The connection can happen in just as many ways.
+Reaching out to someone else who’s sad and lonely, talking to someone, holding hands, hugging friends, and being hugged in return.
+These are ways to short-circuit misery and create a new feedback loop of happiness.
 You can also achieve this dopamine boost in an exercise or yoga class, having a manicure, pedicure, or massage.
 And many other ways.